TPM 2020 Submissions

 With no methodological or thematic constraints, we seek original (unpublished) submissions with a diversity of methodological foci and a high level of rigor.
 Remember that the audience is not purely academic, so your slides and presentation need to be easily understood by both scholars and managers.
 A committee of experts will select the accepted submissions to be presented at the conference.
 Judging from previous years’ conferences, selection is highly competitive.

-The formal nomination form link will be posted soon.
-We look forward to your submissions prior to March 1, 2020.
+We look forward to your Submission prior to March 1, 2020.
+Submit here.